Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-2/lecture-materials/intro-to-react-components.md

 1. Create a **components** folder within the **src** folder.
 All our new components will go inside this new folder.
 2. Create a **GameBoard** folder within the **components** folder.
 This is a best practice that allows you to organize a component's module file with other files used by that component (primarily CSS files and tests).
-3. Create a **GameBoard.jsx** (GameBoard.js also works) module within the **GameBoard** folder.
+3. Create a **GameBoard.js** (GameBoard.js also works) module within the **GameBoard** folder.
 Note that the name of the module file is always the same as the component, including the UpperCamelCasing.
-4. Add the following code to **GameBoard.jsx**:
+4. Add the following code to **GameBoard.js**:

 	```javascript
 	import React from 'react';